 - The website Rotten Tomatoes now gives the film a 64% approval rating.

-- Fans have been studying the conclusion in an effort to solve the movie’s riddles, leading to many internet arguments and discussions.
+- Fans have been studying the conclusion to solve the movie’s riddles, leading to many internet arguments and discussions.

 - Others, though, have found the lack of specificity to be aggravating.

-- The finale of “In the Earth” has clearly made an effect on many people and sparked much discussion and controversy, despite the film’s varied reviews.
+- The finale of “In the Earth” has affected many people and sparked much discussion and controversy, despite the film’s varied reviews.

 The themes of loneliness, lunacy, and the need for a connection with the natural world are all examined in In the Earth, making for an unnerving and thought-provoking horror film.
 Its open conclusion has been the subject of much controversy and discussion as both fans and detractors attempt to decipher its true meaning.